php/php-langspec/spec/07-variables.md

 declaration is called, that execution is dealing with an [alias](04-basic-concepts.md#general) to that static variable.
 If that alias is passed to the [`unset` intrinsic](10-expressions.md#unset), only that alias is destroyed.
 The next time that function is called, a new alias is created.

+**Undefined Function Statics**

+Function statics are explicitly defined and thus cannot be undefined.

 **Examples**